SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/OpenSearch_Database/Installing_OpenSearch_database.md

 ### Mounting the data drive

 In most cases, a separate hard drive will be used to store database data.
-The data drive has to be mounted and path to the data directory has to be specified in the Openseconfiguration file (see below).
+The data drive has to be mounted and path to the data directory has to be specified in the parameter *path.data* in *opensearch.yml* configuration file.
+An example of *opensearch.yml* can be found in the section [Initial configuration](#initial-configuration).

 The following example command mounts the drive */dev/sdb1* to the directory */media/data*: `sudo mount /dev/sdb1 /media/data`